Keyword research is relatively simple (and we’ll get to it shortly).

 There’s variation because keyword searches fluctuate from month to month.
 For example, taking a look at the screenshot above, you can count on the keyword “content marketing” to earn between 11,500 and 30,300 searches each month.

 There’s no rule for what search volume you should target; obviously, higher is better, but it usually comes with the tradeoff of higher competition and keyword difficulty, which means it’s going to be harder to rank.

 If you’re looking for keyword ideas with at least a certain search volume, you can use Moz or Ahrefs to gauge the overall search volume, average cost per click (CPC) and overall difficulty to rank:

-You could also use Google’s Keyword Planner to perform this search, but since Moz’s Keyword Explorer pulls much of this data, you run the risk of redundancy.
-Also notice that Google’s Keyword Planner offers much less specific ranges of search volume:
+You could also use Google Ads Keyword Planner (GKP) to perform this search, but since Ahrefs’ and/or Moz’s Keyword Explorer pulls much of this data, you run the risk of redundancy.
+Also notice that Google’s tool offers much less specific ranges of monthly search volume: